ifperalta/StocksManager/README.md

 ## Usage
 - Once the app is running, navigate to http://localhost:3000 in your web browser to access the frontend dashboard.
-- Open the backend service running in port 8000 - http://localhost:8000/.
-A response of "Hey!" will appear.
+- Open the backend service running in port 8000 - http://localhost:8000/ then a response of "Hey!" will appear.
 From there, you can register to create an account and manage a portfolio, use the stock scanner, and view stock research.

 ## Demo